AdobeDocs/audience-manager.es-ES/help/using/features/segments/recency-and-frequency.md

 En [!UICONTROL Segment Builder], la actualización y la frecuencia permiten segmentar a los visitantes en función de las acciones que se producen o se repiten a lo largo de un intervalo diario establecido.

-Audience Manager define [!DNL recency] y [!DNL frequency] :
+Audience Manager defines [!DNL recency] and [!DNL frequency] as follows:

-* **[!UICONTROL Recency]** :: Número de días durante los que un usuario ha visualizado o calificado para una (o más) característica.
+* **[!UICONTROL Recency]:** How recently a user viewed or qualified for one (or more) traits.
-* **[!UICONTROL Frequency]** :: Frecuencia con la que un usuario ha visualizado o calificado para una (o más) característica.
+* **[!UICONTROL Frequency]:** The rate at which a user viewed or qualified for one (or more) traits.

-[!UICONTROL Recency] y [!UICONTROL Frequency] le ayudan a segmentar a los visitantes en función de su nivel de interés real (o percibido) en un sitio, sección o elemento creativo en particular.
-Por ejemplo: los usuarios que califican para un segmento con requisitos de alta frecuencia y actualización pueden estar más interesados en un sitio o producto que los usuarios que visitan con menos frecuencia o con menos frecuencia.
+[!UICONTROL Recency] and  settings help you segment visitors based on their real (or perceived) level of interest in a site, section, or particular creative. [!UICONTROL Frequency] For example, users who qualify for a segment with high recency/frequency requirements may be more interested in a site or product than users who visit less often or less frequently.

-## Ubicación de la configuración de actualización y frecuencia {#location}
+## Location of Recency and Frequency Settings {#location}

-En [!UICONTROL Segment Builder], [!UICONTROL Recency] los ajustes y [!UICONTROL Frequency] se encuentran en la [!UICONTROL Basic View] sección del [!UICONTROL Traits] panel.
-Haga clic en el icono del reloj para mostrar estos controles.
+In ,  and  settings are located in the  section of the  panel. [!UICONTROL Segment Builder][!UICONTROL Recency][!UICONTROL Frequency][!UICONTROL Basic View][!UICONTROL Traits] Click the clock icon to expose these controls.

 ![](assets/recency_frequency.png)

-## Limitaciones y reglas {#limitations-rules}
+## Limitations and Rules {#limitations-rules}

-Revise y comprenda estos límites y reglas cuando desee aplicar actualización y frecuencia a las características de los segmentos.
+Review and understand these limits and rules when you want to apply recency and frequency to traits in your segments.

 ### Actualización

 <table id="table_026064124C694D75B7A960457D50170B">
  <thead>
   <tr>
-   <th colname="col1" class="entry"> Límite o regla </th>
+   <th colname="col1" class="entry"> Limit or Rule </th>
    <th colname="col2" class="entry"> Descripción </th>
   </tr>
  </thead>
  <tbody>
   <tr>
    <td colname="col1"> <p> <b>Valor mínimo</b> </p> </td>
-   <td colname="col2"> <p>La actualización debe ser mayor que 0. </p> </td>
+   <td colname="col2"> <p>Recency must be greater than 0. </p> </td>
   </tr>
   <tr>
-   <td colname="col1"> <p> <b>Características de terceros</b> </p> </td>
+   <td colname="col1"> <p> <b>Third-Party Traits</b> </p> </td>
-   <td colname="col2"> <p>No se pueden establecer reglas de actualización en rasgos individuales de terceros ni en grupos de características que contengan características de terceros.
-La actualización y la frecuencia solo se aplican a sus propias características. </p> </td>
+   <td colname="col2"> <p>You cannot set recency rules on individual third-party traits or trait groups that contain third-party traits.
+Recency and frequency applies to your own traits only. </p> </td>
   </tr>
  </tbody>
 </table>